21832

 Is Montessori too restrictive and serious for a child?
 How is such an environment fun for a child?

 The Montessori environment is child centric.
-The room is designed to be peaceful with everything set up to be at the child’s eye level.
-The child has a lot of freedom of movement and choice, where they are not expected to sit through the entire learning process, and work only at the pace of their peers with a subject that is set up for that block of time.
-The child also has many opportunities to explore a lot of adult activities such as washing, cooking, scooping, pouring and many more such practical life exercises that they absolutely adore, and enjoy mimicking the adults in their lives.
+The room is designed to be peaceful with everything set up at the child’s eye level.
+The child has a lot of freedom of movement and choice, where they are not expected to sit through the entire learning process doing the same thing as their peers for the same length of time.
+The child also has many opportunities in the Montessori environment to explore activities they see you do at home, washing, cooking, scooping, pouring and many more such practical life exercises that they absolutely adore.
 In the warmer months, the children are welcome to extend their workspace to the outdoors which the children greatly enjoy.
-The child gets to play outside every morning and afternoon, take long walks on trails, and garden outside through Spring, Summer and Fall.
-In a Montessori environment, each child is treasured for who they are and have true connections with their teachers and peers.
-They have so much fun with watching their own development and enjoying each day at school, their second home!

 Why do Montessori schools discourage the use of commercial characters in their space and on children’s belongings?
 Does Montessori curb a child’s creativity and imagination?